AppsLab-KE/lara-izitoast/README.md

 # Lara-Izitoast : Laravel Notification Package
-This is a laravel notification package build on top of http://izitoast.marcelodolce.com/.
+This is a laravel notification wrapper build with http://izitoast.marcelodolce.com javascript library.

 ## How to use this package